-Included in the \$116.3 million 2017 capital budget, we are recommending \$3.7 million for a new Advanced Traffic Management Systems initiative which will enhance the county's traffic signal communications infrastructure to improve system efficiency and safety.
-In addition, we are recommending \$4.2 million for line item projects which give staff flexibility to quickly and efficiently respond to issues and opportunities that may arise throughout the year.
+Included in the \$74.1 million 2018 capital budget, we are recommending two new initiatives: \$1.4 million toward Transportation Asset Preservation, and \$1.0 million toward Transportation Safety; funded with bond proceeds.
+We are also recommending an additional \$3.0 million in bond proceeds toward the Advanced Traffic Management Systems (ATMS) initiative which, starting in 2017, will enhance the county's traffic signal communications infrastructure to improve system efficiency and safety.
+In addition, we are recommending \$4.9 million for other line item projects which give staff flexibility to quickly and efficiently respond to issues and opportunities that may arise throughout the year.

-Because of the uncertainty, and limits to, future federal and state funding, Transportation has excluded \$367.6 million of projects from its 2017-2021 capital improvement program request.
-This represents 28 projects that are included instead, as "provisional projects" that will be added to the program if federal or state funding becomes available for them, or if federal funding becomes available for a project that is included in the program with state funding.
+Because of the uncertainty and limits to future federal and state funding, the Transportation Roads and Bridges section excludes \$236.6 million of projects from its 2018-2022 capital improvement program request.
+This represents 18 projects that are included instead, as "provisional projects" that will be added to the program if federal or state funding becomes available, or if federal funding becomes available for a project that is included in the program with state funding.
 If that should occur, then state funding could be shifted to fund a provisional project.
 The largest of these "provisional projects" include: